I am seriously so excited to share this recipe with you. Woohoo!

 My least favorite part of the process, though, is the stirring.
 Opening the oven frequently lets a lot of heat out, plus even with rimmed baking sheets, I still manage to spill some granola every time.

-America’s Test Kitchen recently sent me a super early copy of a new DIY cookbook (The America’s Test Kitchen DIY Cookbook) they’re coming out with, and this granola recipe caught my eye because it promised perfect granola with no stirring.
+When I got the America’s Test Kitchen DIY cookbook, this granola recipe caught my eye because it promised perfect granola with no stirring while baking.

 Count me in!